oracle/python-cx_Oracle/doc/objecttype.rst

    :data:`~Variable.type` for variables containing Oracle objects.

+.. method:: ObjectType([sequence])

+   The object type may be called directly and serves as an alternative way of calling newobject().

 .. attribute:: ObjectType.attributes

    This read-only attribute returns a list of the attributes that make up the